-For this example, federal tax includes federal income tax and FICA; it does not include state or local taxes.
-The amounts were determined using SmartAsset (https://smartasset.com/taxes/income-taxes).
+For this example, federal tax includes federal income tax and Federal Insurance Contributions Act (FICA); it does not include state or local taxes.
+The amounts were determined using SmartAsset (https://smartasset.com/taxes/income-taxes)

-To sum it up, you will need to make MORE in the civilian sector than you did in the military to maintain your current lifestyle.
+To sum it up, you will need to make MORE in the civilian sector than you did in the military if you want to maintain your current lifestyle.